SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 >
 >**500:** This may mean that your URLs are wrong, especially, you may have the wrong URL for OAuth authentication, such as you forget to add the path `/oauth/token`.
 >
 >Note that field names are case sensitive.
-This will not cause an error in the API call, but the values will not be passed to the workflow properly and you will not see the values in the workflow forms.
+This will not cause an error in the API call, but the values will not be passed to the process properly and you will not see the values in the process forms.

 If you've gotten to here, your integration with SAP Build Process Automation is working!!